 Within your dataset, you’ll have different variables—and these variables can be recorded to varying degrees of precision.
 This is what’s known as the level of measurement.

-There are four main levels of measurement: Nominal, ordinal, interval, and ratio.
-In this guide, we’ll explain exactly what is meant by levels of measurement within the realm of data and statistics—and why it matters.
-We’ll then explore the four levels of measurement in detail, providing some examples of each.
+There are four main levels of measurement: nominal, ordinal, interval, and ratio.
+In this guide, we’ll explain exactly what is meant by levels (also known as types or scales) of measurement within the realm of data and statistics—and why it matters.
+We’ll then introduce you to the four types of measurements, providing a few examples of each.

 - What are levels of measurement in data and statistics?

 - What are the four levels of measurement?